 The recording below shows a “bad set of data”.

-The section ringed shows how a large pressure artifact has been created – in this case it was by dropping the pressure bulb onto the tabletop; it could equally be created by;
+The section ringed shows how a large pressure artefact has been created – in this case it was by dropping the pressure bulb onto the tabletop; it could equally be created by;

 4. Changing position of the arm and changing the pressure in the cuff